antonhagser/auth/docs/Services.md

 The webhook service will be responsible for sending webhooks to applications when certain events happen.
 For example, when a user logs in, the webhook service will send a webhook to the application to notify it of the event.

 This service would most likely take advantage of a similar pub/sub system as the one used by the logging service.
 The authentication service would publish events to the webhook service.
 The webhook service would then send webhooks to applications.

-### Core Service

-This service would be the source of truth for data such as applications, organizations, and users.
-It would be responsible for storing and managing this data.
-The authentication service would then be responsible for validating credentials and generating tokens.

 ### Internal Monitoring Service